A lot of people will tell you to spend as little time as possible in San Jose. These people probably haven’t given San Jose a chance, though!

 Is San Jose worth visiting?

-It’s a city with diverse architecture, ranging from colonial-era mansions, art deco apartments to modern skyscrapers.
+It’s a city with diverse architecture, ranging from colonial-era mansions and Art Deco apartments to modern skyscrapers.
 All of which is surrounded by majestic volcanos and green hills.

 San Jose is a jumping-off point to a lot of spots in Costa Rica.
 So if you’re travelling around the country for a while, you will likely cross or stay in San Jose a couple of times.
 A lot of the buses run from here, so you may need to return to San Jose to get to your next destination.